zhouzhipeng/play/README.md

 ## crates
-* prebuild : put your pre-build logic here.
+* tool : put your pre-build logic here.
-* shared :  models and some common functions should be put here (should be simple)
+* libs :  a bunch of useful crates.
 * server : a http server providing APIs and static files and templates.
-* server/python : for server side templates, we run a python interpreter inside rust.

 ## local debug
 the `debug` feature will activate live-reload mode for `static` and `templates` folders.